Skip to footer content

 return File(pdfData, "application/pdf");

-For scenarios requiring HTML object tag integration with Literal controls, IronPDF supports advanced HTML to PDF conversion including CSS styling, images, and even web fonts.
-The library also provides comprehensive troubleshooting guides for achieving pixel-perfect results.
-This allows you to easily access the file data.
+IronPDF supports advanced HTML to PDF conversion including CSS styling, images, and web fonts.
+The library also provides troubleshooting guides for achieving pixel-perfect results in production environments.

-Learning how to open PDF in new window ASP.NET C# becomes straightforward with IronPDF.
-By handling the complexities of PDF generation and properly setting HTTP headers, developers can ensure consistent display across browsers while maintaining clean, maintainable code in your programs.
-Whether you're working with HTML strings, existing PDF documents, or byte arrays from databases, IronPDF provides the tools needed to deliver PDF content exactly how users expect it.
+Opening a PDF in a new window in ASP.NET C# becomes straightforward with IronPDF.
+By handling the details of PDF generation and correctly setting HTTP headers, developers can ensure consistent display across browsers while maintaining clean, maintainable code.
+Whether working with HTML strings, existing PDF documents, or byte arrays from databases, IronPDF provides the tools needed to deliver PDF content exactly how users expect it.

-Start your free trial of IronPDF today to implement professional PDF functionality in your ASP.NET applications.
-For production deployment, explore our licensing options that include comprehensive support and additional features for enterprise web applications.
+Start a free trial of IronPDF today to add professional PDF functionality to any ASP.NET application.
+For production deployment, explore the licensing options that include priority support and access to the full feature set for enterprise web applications.

 Frequently Asked Questions